Motor City Patrol: Gameplay

 The player controls an officer of the law whose job it is to patrol one of five precincts for a week at a time.
-As the player gets farther and farther into the week, a larger area is permitted to be patrolled, in addition to a longer shift (time limit) to accomplish each of the mission goals.
+As the player gets further and further into the week, a larger area is permitted to be patrolled, in addition to a longer shift (time limit) to accomplish each of the mission goals.

-Players get to drive around all day looking for speeders, robbers, and public enemies, while avoiding hurting innocent civilians.
+The player must drive around looking for speeders, robbers, and public enemies, and not hurt innocent civilians.
 When a criminal (speeder, robber, or public enemy) appears on the precinct map, the player must either pull over or shoot the offender's vehicle.
-The game ends when players fail in a mission, receive five or more warnings, shoot a civilian, or total their vehicle.
+The game ends when the player fails a mission, receives five or more warnings, shoots a civilian, or totals their vehicle.

-After going through all five precincts (at seven days apiece), players start over again in precinct 1, on day 1, with all of their points, merits, warnings, and car upgrades intact.
+After going through all five precincts (at seven days apiece), the player starts over again in precinct 1, on day 1, with all of their points, merits, warnings, and car upgrades intact.
 The game cycles indefinitely until the player loses.